butter-network/butter/pres.md

     - Starting to write up project documentation
 - Term 2
     - Reading literature on fault-tolerance
-    - Shift in focus as the we start to look at project from a fault-tolerance perspective
+    - Shift in focus as we start to look at project from a fault-tolerance perspective
-    - Reading literature on persistence storage on high churn unstrucrured p2p systems
+    - Reading literature on persistence storage on high churn unstructured p2p systems
-    - Implementation of inteligent known host management optimising for diversity
+    - Implementation of intelligent known host management optimising for diversity
     - Implementation of persistent storage based on PCG overlay
     - Preparing presentation